wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 ---

 <details markdown="1">
-<summary><b>Dying and Healing</b></summary>
+<summary><b>Dying, Wounds & Healing</b></summary>

 <ins>**Dying:**</ins> When you reach 0 Hit Points, you start dying.
 While you are dying, you gain a **Wound** at the end of each of your turns.
 If you reach 10 Wounds, you die.
 Each point of damage you take while dying also gives you an extra Wound.

-You can spend your turn's action to make a hard Fortitude roll, and any ally that can reach you with the appropriate Skill or tool can spend theirs making a hard Willpower roll to stabilize you.
+You can spend your turn's action to make a hard Fortitude roll.
 On a success, you stop dying and have 1 HP.
+An ally that can reach you with an appropriate Skill or tool can spend their turn making a hard Willpower roll for the same effect.
 You also stop dying if you recover HP any other way.

 This does not heal your accumulated Wounds.
 When you stop dying, you gain a **Scar**.
 You choose wether the scar will take an Inventory slot or a Psyche slot.
 It  cannot be easily removed.
 However, it makes all your rolls against the danger that puts you in that situation easy rolls.